Characters all have ratings of a 0, 1, 2, or 3.

-Some specs are tiered, meaning a higher rating spec may have a lower rating spec as a prerequisite, requiring a character to progress through the specs in order from lowest to highest when purchasing them.
+Some Specs are tiered, meaning a higher rating Spec may have a lower rating Spec as a prerequisite, requiring a character to progress through the Specs in order from lowest to highest when purchasing them.

 A power may only have as many Positive mods as would double its base unmodded cost.
-A power may have as many negative mods as are appropriate, but may not lower its cost to less than half its base unmodded cost.
+A power may have as many negative mods as are appropriate, but may not lower its total modded cost to less than half its base unmodded cost.